 This is for two reasons: their eyes haven’t had enough time to develop proper protection, and they have greater sleep needs than adults do.

 Blue Light is Worse for the Eyes of Children

 As we grow older, the lenses of our eyes gradually begin to yellow.
+This crystalline lens protects the retina.
 Though this might sound unhealthy, it actually serves as a natural defense against UV damage from the sun’s rays and other sources of shorter-wavelength light.
-By our early twenties, our eyes have developed enough yellow pigment to absorb an adequate amount of blue light, which keeps it from reaching (and damaging) our retinas.
-By contrast, kids and teenagers have hardly any yellowing of the lenses, so their retinas take in far more blue light!

-A study from the University of Toledo published earlier this year found further evidence that blue light is harmful to our eyes.
-By exposing cells to varying wavelengths of light and using live-cell imaging, they discovered that blue light, in particular, encouraged the accumulation of lipofuscins (a type of pigment associated with aging and often symptomatic of mitochondrial or other cell damage), which are known to cause cytotoxicity of the retina.
+A study from the University of Toledo found evidence that blue light from digital devices transforms vital molecules in the eye’s retina into cell killers.
+They discovered that blue light, in particular, encouraged the accumulation of lipofuscins (a type of pigment associated with aging and cell damage), which are known to cause cytotoxicity of the retina.
 These poisonous by-products of blue light exposure inhibit the cells’ ability to regulate key processes, leading to an imbalance of calcium within the cell, changes in cell shape, and greater rates of cell death.

 Too Much Blue Light Leads to Sleepless Nights